 Read Also: IVF Success tips

 Not only IVF, but we can say assisted reproductive technology is a stage of pick success rate.

 intracytoplasmic sperm injection (ICSI) is another type of assisted reproductive technology, which provides 24.3 % scope to conceive.

 Reproductive clinicians usually recommended ICSI in case of male infertility.

-In 2016, a total number of performed IVF and ICSI treatment cycles were800,000, which resultant birth of 165 Human Reproduction and Embryology the success rate of IVF and ICSI has stabilized, but the outcome in egg donation and with use of frozen embryos is still increasing day by day.
+In 2016, the total number of performed IVF and ICSI treatment cycles were 800,000, which resultant the birth of 165 Human Reproduction and Embryology the success rate of IVF and ICSI has stabilized, but the outcome in egg donation and with use of frozen embryos is still increasing day by day.